View Document Text

 Form ADV Part 2A

-Certain trades (for example, many mutual funds and ETFs)
+Certain trades (for example, many mutual fund and ETF

-may not incur Schwab commissions or transaction fees.
+trades) may not incur Schwab commissions or transaction

-Schwab is also compensated by earning interest on the
+fees.
+Schwab is also compensated by earning interest on

 Cash Features Program.